Complexity and randomness in the Heisenberg groups (and beyond)

 He also liked to keep things lively.
 For example, during visits to Kaikoura, Diaconis and Vaughan's great friend Hugh Woodin fell in love with a New Zealand chocolate bar `Peanut Slabs'.
 After the neighborhood supply was exhausted, they made forays to nearby towns surprised to find ``somebody came in and bought out our stock yesterday''.
 Vaughan had spotted their weakness and cornered local supplies.
 He walked through the conference the next day preening (and munching on a peanut slab (sigh)).
 He shared later, but the story went on.
 Diaconis routinely gives five or so talks a year at Berkeley.
 For the NEXT SEVERAL YEARS, walking into the conference room, there was a peanut slab on the lecturers table.
 Whether it was Vaughan or Hugh, it was a wonderful inducement.

-\textbf{Acknowledgments.} Thanks to Peter Cameron, Bob Guralnick, Marty Isaacs, Justin Moore, and Nat Thiem; and thanks to the organizers and participants of the New Zealand summer schools in Hanmer Springs, Kaikoura, and Napier.
-Diaconis was partially supported by NSF 1954042, and Malliaris was partially supported by NSF 1553653.
+\textbf{Acknowledgments.} Thanks to Peter Cameron, Bob Guralnick, Marty Isaacs, Justin Moore, Benny Sudakov, and Nat Thiem; and thanks to the organizers and participants of the New Zealand summer schools in Hanmer Springs, Kaikoura, and Napier. \possible{We thank the referee for very helpful comments. } Diaconis was partially supported by NSF 1954042, and Malliaris by NSF 1553653.